shogo82148/goa-v1/README.md

 # <img src="http://goa.design/img/goa-logo.svg">

+# A fork of Goa v1

+This is unofficial fork of Goa v1.
+If you want to use the latest version of Goa, go to [goadesign/goa](https://github.com/goadesign/goa).

 goa is a framework for building micro-services and REST APIs in Go using a unique design-first approach.